peku33/HikVision-EventReceiver/README.md

 BackEnd:
  - Do `cd` into BackEnd directory
  - Run `scons` to compile all source files to objects and all objects to target executable.
 Use `scons DEBUG=1` to build debug version (with symbols etc).
- - Executable would be placed in Release directory
+ - Executables would be placed in Release directory
  - It is ready to use

 FrontEnd: